 I’ve had the yips.
-I have been over a 2 foot putt and I’ve genuinely had ZERO confidence that I was going to hole it.
+I was standing over a 2 foot putt and had no confidence that it would go in the hole.
 My problems went deep and I had to overhaul many aspects of my game from my psychological approach to my technique and equipment.

-- Ping 2021 Fetch Mallet Putter (best for a bad back)
+- Ping 2021 Fetch Mallet Putter (best for slow greens)